What Sports Video Recording Equipment Do Professionals Use?

 Depending on the sport you decide to record, the ability to zoom in and out is very important.
 Sports like wrestling or volleyball won’t require much zooming.
 But sports like soccer, lacrosse, rugby and football do require the ability to zoom in and out.
 Otherwise the players become too small to really be able to watch, especially if you are trying to capture good highlight footage.
 Being able to box in a set-play across a large field looks much better when zoomed in.
 Keep in mind though that a digital zoom is not the same as an optical zoom.
 Optical zoom means that the camera is using the lens to zoom in - keeping great quality.
 A camera with digital zoom is cropping the photo to get closer to the subject.
 The video quality is greatly reduced when this happens.

 You need a camera that produces high-resolution images.
 There’s no way around it.
 The minimum requirements for resolution should be a 720p (HD) but you should aim for finding a camera that records in 1080p (full HD).
-You can even use 4K or higher cameras, but keep in mind the higher the resolution though the larger the files.
+You can even use 4K or higher cameras.
+As mentioned above in the section "Zoom Capabilities", keep in mind that just because a camera is 4K, it does not mean the the image quality is better - especially when zoomed in.
+If the 4K camera uses digital zooming, your image across the soccer field may not have good resolution.
+Check out the video below to see the comparison of a 4K camera using digital zoom versus a standard HD camera using optical zoom.
+Also keep in mind the higher the resolution though the larger the files.
 If you are planning on uploading the video, especially when travelling, be prepared for extreme upload times if you are recording very large files.

 This reduces the likelihood you will have a shaky or blurry video, especially during windy conditions.
 It makes automatic adjustments to the camera lens and compensates for any extra shakes or wobbles you make while filming.